 They enter your FAFSA responses into a formula (known as the Federal Methodology), which is required by the Higher Education Act of 1965, as amended.
 The result is your Expected Family Contribution, or EFC.
-The EFC is a number that measures your family's financial strength.
-It is subtracted from the Cost of Attendance at the school(s) you plan to attend which determines your eligibility for federal student aid.
+The EFC is a number

 Your state, and the school(s) you list, may use all or some of your responses.
 They will determine if you are also eligible for school or state aid.